 unless that Party has the other Party's prior written approval, or otherwise in accordance with the protocol in the schedule for the Project.

 A Party must not provide approval to the other Party to carry out any of those acts set out in clause 13(a) until the aforementioned Party has approval from the relevant Data Custodians.
 Each Party acknowledges that this is to help reduce the risk of privacy and health information breaches and to help ensure continued compliance with the Privacy and Data Protection Act 2014 (Vic) and the Health Records Act 2001 (Vic).
-This includes any restrictions on publication which may apply, such as where the parties' sharing is based on [insert relevant HPP or IPP reference, for example: HPP 2.2(g)].
+This includes any restrictions on publication which may apply, such as where the parties' sharing is based on HPP 2.2(a).

 A Party's approval for the other Party to disclose any Data to a person outside the Project Team (or to individuals in the Project Team who belong to a third party) may be subject to conditions, including that the recipient sign a confidentiality undertaking.